junglok/tem-docs/docs/cryoSPARC.rst

 * Using Putty

   * Open 'PuTTy Configuration' dialog box.
-  * 'PuTTy Configuration' -> 'Session' : Load a SSH session to connect tem-ui login node with the known <ssh_port>.
+  * 'PuTTy Configuration' -> 'Session' : Load a SSH session to connect tem-cs-el7.sdfarm.kr login node with the known <ssh_port>.
   * 'PuTTy Configuration' -> 'Connection' -> 'SSH' -> 'Tunnels' : Set a forwarded port binding option and add the entry.

 .. note::
-   You must use **tem-ui.sdfarm.kr:CRYOSPARC_BASE_PORT** for the 'Destination' field.
+   You must use **tem-cs-el7.sdfarm.kr:CRYOSPARC_BASE_PORT** for the 'Destination' field.

 .. image:: images/putty-tunnel.JPG
     :scale: 60 %
     :align: center

-Now, open your browser (Chrome/Firefox/Safari recommended) and navigate to http://localhost:39000.
+Now, open your browser (Chrome/Firefox/Safari recommended) and navigate to http://localhost:39500.
 You should be presented with the cryoSPARC login page.

 Exploring CryoSPARC web apps
 ============================